 Student parade celebrating NCA accreditation, 1934

-The Rudolf G. Schade Archives is the institutional memory of Elmhurst College.
-Founded in 1871 by the German Evangelical Church (now part of the United Church of Christ), the College has long been an integral part of the city of Elmhurst, Illinois.
-The mission of the Rudolf G. Schade Archives is to serve Elmhurst College, the surrounding community, and the Church by identifying, preserving, organizing, and making accessible its records of enduring value.
+The Rudolf G. Schade Archives is the institutional memory of Elmhurst University.
+Founded in 1871 by the German Evangelical Church (now part of the United Church of Christ) as the Evangelical Proseminary, Elmhurst University has long been an integral part of the city of Elmhurst, Illinois.
+The mission of the Rudolf G. Schade Archives is to serve Elmhurst University, the surrounding community, and the United Church of Christ by identifying, preserving, organizing, and making accessible its records of enduring value.

-In naming the Archives, Elmhurst College remembers the life of Rudolf G. Schade (1908-2000), professor of history, archivist, and great friend to Elmhurst College.
+In naming the Archives, Elmhurst University remembers the life of Rudolf G. Schade (1908-2000), professor of history, archivist, and great friend to Elmhurst University.
 He was regarded by many as “the greatest institutional presence the College has ever known.”

 The Rudolf G. Schade Archives, located on the lower level of the A.C.
-Buehler Library, is open to faculty, students, staff, and other researchers.
+Buehler Library, is open to faculty, students, staff, and other researchers by appointment only.

-Research is done by appointment only.
-If requesting by email, please include the following information:
+If requesting information and/or an appointment by email, please include the following information: